 The New Promise of American Life edited by Lamar Alexander, edited by Chester E. Finn Jr.

 Showdown: The Struggle Between the Gingrich Congress and the Clinton White House by Elizabeth Drew

-Storming the Gates: Protest Politics and the Republican Revival by Dan Balz, by Ronald Brownstein
+Storming the Gates: Protest Politics and the Republican Revival by Dan Balz and Ronald Brownstein

-‘Tell Newt to Shut Up’ by David Maraniss, by Michael Weisskopf
+‘Tell Newt to Shut Up’ by David Maraniss and Michael Weisskopf

-Dirty Little Secrets: The Persistence of Corruption in American Politics by Larry J. Sabate, by Glenn R. Simpson
+Dirty Little Secrets: The Persistence of Corruption in American Politics by Larry J. Sabate and Glenn R. Simpson

-The System: The American Way of Politics at the Breaking Point by Haynes Johnson, by David S. Broder
+The System: The American Way of Politics at the Breaking Point by Haynes Johnson and David S. Broder

 Blood Sport: The President and His Adversaries by James B Stewart